Organ donation: a very personal decision

 Folgende Voraussetzungen müssen bei einer Lebendorganspende erfüllt sein: Volljährigkeit, schriftliche Einwilligung, Eignung sowie ein Gutachten.

 A living organ donation can have risks attached for the healthy donor.
 So there are strict requirements.
 Only organs from close relatives or loved ones can be considered for donation – for example, from parents, children, or life partners – or from someone who is obviously personally attached and close to the organ recipient.
 The potential donor must be an adult and competent to give their consent.
 They must also consent voluntarily to the removal after it has been fully explained, and must be suitable to be a donor in the doctors’ judgment.
-The ethics commissions of the federal states make an assessment to ensure that consent is given voluntarily.
+A living donation committee makes an assessment to ensure that consent is given voluntarily.

 What are the stages involved in deceased organ donation?